 Accommodations: We are committed to supporting the learning of all students in the program.
 Approved accommodations made apparent through the Technical Standards form will be administrated by the Student Disability Services office.

-Other College Policies: Students are expected to read and abide by the College policies as listed in the appropriate catalog: Undergraduate Catalog, Student Handbook, Incomplete Policy, Withdraw Policy
+Other College Policies: Students are expected to read and abide by the College policies as listed communicated by the School of Graduate and Professional Studies.